 False Claims Act cases have returned over $30 billion to the federal government over the last quarter century.
-The vast majority of the recoveries were the result of courageous whistleblowers who stood up against their dishonest employers, and filed qui tam lawsuits.
+The vast majority of the recoveries were the result of courageous whistleblowers who stood up against their dishonest employers, and filed healthcare fraud qui tam lawsuits.

 In recent years, False Claims Act offenders have aggressively pushed to derail the False Claims Act qui tam mechanism.
 However, Congress has refused to ignore success of this important fraud-fighting weapon.